Humayun: Early reign

-Sher Shah Suri
+Strife with Sher Shah Suri

 Shortly after Humayun had marched on Gujarat, Sher Shah Suri saw an opportunity to wrest control of Agra from the Mughals.
 He began to gather his army together hoping for a rapid and decisive siege of the Mughal capital.
 Upon hearing this alarming news, Humayun quickly marched his troops back to Agra allowing Bahadur to easily regain control of the territories Humayun had recently taken.
 In February 1537, however, Bahadur was killed when a botched plan to kidnap the Portuguese viceroy ended in a fire-fight that the Sultan lost.
+Bahadur's passing caused a power vacuum in Gujarat, which ultimately paved the way for the Mughals to become the region's dominant force.

-Whilst Humayun succeeded in protecting Agra from Sher Shah, the second city of the Empire, Gaur the capital of the vilayat of Bengal, was sacked.
-Humayun's troops had been delayed while trying to take Chunar, a fort occupied by Sher Shah's son, in order to protect his troops from an attack from the rear.
-The stores of grain at Gauri, the largest in the empire, were emptied, and Humayun arrived to see corpses littering the roads.
-The vast wealth of Bengal was depleted and brought East, giving Sher Shah a substantial war chest.
+While Humayun was occupied in Gujarat, in the east Sher Khan invaded Bengal and besieged Gaur, its capital.
+Humayun set off to relieve the siege, but was delayed while taking Chunar, a fort occupied by Sher Shah's son, in order to protect his troops from an attack from the rear.
+Meanwhile, Gaur fell, the large stores of grain there were emptied, and Humayun arrived to see corpses littering the roads.
+The vast wealth of Bengal was depleted and brought east, giving Sher Shah a substantial war chest.

-Sher Shah withdrew to the east, but Humayun did not follow: instead he "shut himself up for a considerable time in his Harem, and indulged himself in every kind of luxury".
+Sher Shah withdrew to the west, but Humayun did not follow; instead, he "shut himself up for a considerable time in his Harem, and abandoned himself to every kind of luxury".
 Hindal, Humayun's 19-year-old brother, had agreed to aid him in this battle and protect the rear from attack, but he abandoned his position and withdrew to Agra, where he decreed himself acting emperor.
 When Humayun sent the grand Mufti, Sheikh Buhlul, to reason with him; the Sheikh was killed.
 Further provoking the rebellion, Hindal ordered that the Khutba, or sermon, in the main mosque be surrounded.